 James 1:25 “But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.”

-*The moral law is the standard of perfection the Spirit of God leads us in.
-It is this standard that gives us a measuring tool as to how we should live and where we are going.
+*The moral law is the standard of perfection the Spirit of God leads us toward.
+It is this standard that gives us the measuring tool as to how we should live and where we are going.

 *When we stumble or fall, it is the perfect love of God that brings conviction of sin, it is the perfect law of liberty we use to realign our pathway and continue on toward the goal of the high calling of God.